garrandall/popular-music-data/tracks/i-wish-r--kelly.md

 But y'all don't see the inside of my unhappiness
 Man I swear this shit gets heavy like a ton
-That's why you hear me shooting this real shit off like a gun Hmm I wonder how my friends would treat me now
+That's why you hear me shooting this real shit off like a gun Hm I wonder how my friends would treat me now
 If I wasn't iced up with a Bentley and a house
 That's why fake ass niggas get fake ass digits
 And fake ass players get a real player hating 'em